danchoi/ri_vim/README.markdown

 * Put the directory where Rubygems installs executables on your `PATH`
 * Try installing with `sudo gem install ri_vim && ri_vim_install`

-To upgrade ViTunes to a newer version, just repeat the installation procedure.
+To upgrade RIVim to a newer version, just repeat the installation procedure.
 Don't forget to run `ri_vim_install` again after you download the new gem.